SUPPLIER VETTING

 The practical next step

-If you want a ready-made Supplier Comparison Scorecard, Landed Cost Calculator, RFQ Template, Purchase Order Template, and sourcing checklists in one workflow, use China Sourcing Ops Kit.
+If you want a ready-made Supplier Comparison Scorecard, Landed Cost Calculator, RFQ Template, Purchase Order Template, supplier due-diligence tools, and sourcing checklists in one workflow, use China Sourcing Ops Kit.

 If you are still earlier in the process, start with the free 8 Supplier Email Templates for China Sourcing and clean up your supplier communication first.